YPandas/CSM151B_P2/report.md

 original source code, the data comes from a humidity sensor and does not come with any explaination.
 Therefore, I was unable to find the polynomial behind.

-After adopting the polynomial data, the CRC hash function is written to accept `bhr` and `pc_index` and hash them iteratively.
+After adopting the polynomial data, the CRC hash function is implemented successfully.

 ## Prediction Accuracy Comparison: